Reno Mahe: Professional career

-Philadelphia Eagles

 Although he was not drafted into the NFL, Mahe joined the Philadelphia Eagles as a rookie free agent and made the team's 2003 opening day roster.
 He switched from wide receiver to his original position, running back.

-In five seasons with the Eagles, he saw limited action.
+In five seasons with the Eagles, he saw limited action on offense.
 He played in 38 games, rushing 43 times for 178 yards and catching 27 passes for 196 yards.
 His major contributions for the Eagles came on special teams.
 In 2005, he led the NFL in punt returning with 21 returns for 269 yards, an average of 12.8 yards per return.
-All Pro this year.
+For his efforts, he was named to the NFL All-Pro team by Pro Football Writers of America.
 Mahe became a free agent following the 2006 season, but was re-signed to a one-year contract after the Eagles' lackluster special teams play led to a loss to the Green Bay Packers in week one of the 2007 season.
 He elected to retire after this season.